padrino/padrino-docs/guides/padrino-cache.md

 ### Page Caching

-As described above in the "Caching Quickstart" section, page caching is very easy to integrate into your application.
+As described above in the “Caching Quickstart“ section, page caching is very easy to integrate into your application.
 To turn it on, simply provide the `:cache => true` option on either a controller or one of its routes.